JohnyDevp/DP-Air-Traffic-Comm-Transcription/data/nato/readme.md

 \* adduced minutes with noise included in wavs

 ## NOTES
+- WAV LENGTH OK (<30s, for the own-cut files), the cuts are around the speech segments, no noise should be included there
+    - original wavs are not used...

 -   **!!!
 IMPORTANT !!!** only texts between synctimes \< 30s were converted and used, so the number of potential usable wavs are greater, but it will be hard to match the speaking text with the transcription

 -   .sph files to .wav files converted through **sox** using command